-ABCO?s preferred method of water treatment is Reverse Osmosis.
+ABCO’s preferred method of water treatment is reverse osmosis.
 Reverse osmosis is a method of filtration that results in a very high quality of contaminant removal.
-The reverse osmosis process is used to remove inorganic salts, known as total dissolved salts, from brackish, sea and treated waste water.
-It is a high pressure driven membrane filter process that filters contaminants as small as 0.0005 micron.
+The reverse osmosis process is used to remove inorganic salts, known as total dissolved salts, from brackish, sea and treated wastewater.
+It is a high pressure driven membrane filter process that filters contaminants as small as 0.0001 micron.

 There are two common membrane module configuration types for reverse osmosis applications; hollow fiber and spiral wound.
 Two other configurations, tubular and plate & frame, can also be used but are best suited for special applications such as the food and dairy industries.

 ABCO reverse osmosis water treatment plants are typically equipped with spiral wound membranes.
 These membranes are suitable for most qualities of bore water treatment, however can require some pre-filtration to remove particulates greater than 10 micron.

 ABCO reverse osmosis plants are fully automated to maintain a constant body of quality potable water.
 They are typically equipped with a pre-treatment (or raw) and post-treatment (or treated) water tanks.
 The PLC-driven automated control detects when the treated water tank is running low and, providing there is a sufficient quantity of water in the raw water tank, begins the filtration process.

 The by-product (or reject) water is piped away from the plant, typically to a holding pond.
 From the holding pond, ABCO encourages the re-use of this water.
 In a mine setting, this re-use could come in the form of irrigation or dust suppression.